Buy Maple Trees Online | Garden Goods Direct

 Japanese Maples are typically planted in front yards where they are used as focal points.
 They have a slower growth rate and the taller varieties top out at heights of 20 to 25 feet when fully mature.

 Japanese maples are not often used as shade trees due to their smaller size.
 Taller varieties such as Bloodgood Japanese Maple provide about the best-filtered sun we've ever seen.
 They allow just enough sunlight through to allow other plants to grow underneath but not heat up the area.
 A well-grown Japanese maple tree is perfect for use as a cover for sitting areas or patios in smaller gardens.

 Maple trees are easy to grow, sturdy, long-lived and typically low maintenance.
 In addition to the brilliant fall color, maple trees also have a beautiful shape that will compliment any landscape setting.

-One of the most significant benefits of maple trees includes shading the sunny side of your home to help keep the entire home cooler in the summer, then dropping those leaves in the fall to let the winter sun help heat the house.
+One of the most significant benefits of maple trees includes shading the sunny side of your home to help keep the entire home cooler in the summer.
+In the fall the leaves drop to let the winter sun help heat the house.

 When planting young maple trees regardless of the species or type, be sure not to bury the root ball below the soil line.
 We always say that after planting, you should be able to see the top of the growing soil.

 Easy to Grow Maple Trees.

 Autumn Blaze Maple: Autumn Blaze Maple Tree is an improved hybrid with brilliant, long-lasting orange-red fall color, a uniform branching habit, and rapid growth rate.
 Thrives in warm climates extending well into the deep south and west; will tolerate wet soils with good drainage.